 Successful, forward-looking organizations understand the competitive advantage gained by cultivating diverse and inclusive leadership teams.
 Prosperous communities recognize the important contributions to be made by minority civic leaders.
 Yet, African-Americans are disproportionately underrepresented in these roles in Pittsburgh-area corporate and nonprofit positions.

 The Advanced Leadership Initiative and Carnegie Mellon Executive Education present the Executive Leadership Academy as a solution.
-This eight-module advanced development program provides the tools, exposure and training necessary to increase the visibility and success of high-performing African-Americans so that they can contribute to their organizations — and our community — at the highest levels.
+This seven-module advanced development program provides the tools, exposure, and training necessary to increase the visibility and success of high-performing African-Americans so that they can contribute to their organizations — and our community — at the highest levels.